+Depending on the achievement of units of competency, the possible qualification outcome is a AHC20116 Certificate II in Agriculture or a Statement of Attainment towards a AHC20116 Certificate II in Agriculture.
 The assessment components in this course are competency based.
 This means that students need to demonstrate that they have gained and can apply the specific knowledge and skills of each unit of competency.

-Competency assessment is graded as "not yet competent" or "competent".
+Competency assessment is graded as "not yet competent" or "competent'.
 In some cases, other descriptive words may be used leading up to "competent".
-This means a course mark is not allocated.